kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 I think the L1 validation loss is decreasing overall and probably the total loss as well, but the $L_{WCC}$ loss does not seem to be decreasing or increasing to me.
 The higher loss after interation 150000 in all validation losses _could_ maybe indicate overfitting, but I think it is more likely noise.

-The lowest total validation loss achieved was at iteration 150000 so this modeld was used as the final model for the results below.
+The lowest total validation loss achieved was at iteration 150000 so this model was used as the final model for the results below.
 Note that since there are only 22 validation images, validation was only done every 10000 iterations and the plot is clearly unstable, this may not be the best model.